Pomax/react-onclickoutside/README.md

 If you need this to work, you can add a shim for `classList` to your page(s), loaded before you load your React code, and you'll have instantly fixed *every* library that you might remotely rely on that makes use of the `classList` property.
 You can find several shims quite easily, a good one to start with is the [dom4](https://github.com/WebReflection/dom4) shim, which adds all manner of good DOM4 properties to "not quite at DOM4 yet" browser implementations.

 Eventually this problem will stop being one, but in the mean time *you* are responsible for making *your* site work by shimming everything that needs shimming for IE.  As such, **if you file a PR to fix classList-and-SVG issues specifically for this library, your PR will be closed and I will politely point you to this README.md section**.
 I will not accept PRs to fix this issue.
 You already have the power to fix it, and I expect you to take responsibility as a fellow developer to shim what you need instead of getting obsolete quirks supported by libraries whose job isn't to support obsolete quirks.

+## I can't find what I need in the README

+If you've read the whole thing and you still can't find what you were looking for, then the README is missing important information that should be added in.
+Please [file an issue](issues) with a request for additional documentation, describing what you were hoping to find in enough detail that it can be used to write up the information you needed.